arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Importantlearningandteachingevents/Thelearningoutcomeshiddeninsidecurriculumgoals/Theskillsinvolvedinlearningtowrite/Learningtheequivalencerelationsforirregularlyspelledwords/index.md

 ---
+has_children: false
 layout: default
+nav_order: 5
-title: "Learning the equivalence relations for irregularly spelled words "
+title: 'Learning the equivalence relations for irregularly spelled words '
-nav_order: Learningtheequivalencerelationsforirregularlyspelledwords
-has_children: false
 ---
 # Learning the equivalence relations for irregularly spelled words